mincho-js/mincho/packages/react/README.md

 <div css={maybeClass ?? "panel-fallback"} />
 ```

-The transform treats direct object/array syntax plus proven same-file or imported static `const` references as CSS rules.
+The transform treats direct object/array syntax plus proven same-file or provider-backed static operands as CSS rules.
 Unresolved identifiers, unsupported imports, calls, and runtime expressions remain class-value expressions when they are not proven CSS-rule candidates.

 ### Targets and Forwarding